basic logo

 Like most amphibians in the western United States, Columbia Spotted Frogs are experiencing declines in some areas.
 Destruction of wetland habitat for agriculture and land development, alteration of natural springs, removal of beaver dams, the introduction of non-native fish, and livestock grazing are all possible threats to this species.

-In California, only one frog has been recorded recently; a juvenile found in Cedarville, Modoc County on 24 September 1989.* Rana luteiventris is not generally considered a resident of California, but Jennings and Hayes consider the Spotted Frogs found on the eastern side of the Warner Mountains to be Rana luteiventris.
+In California, only one frog has been recorded recently; "A single subadult frog was found beneath a woodpile at the Modoc National Forest Fire Station in Cedarville, Modoc County, on 24 September 1989 (G. Martinsen, pers. comm.). " (Jennings and Hayes, 1994).
+Rana luteiventris is not typically considered a resident of California on state species lists or by the California Dept. of Fish and Wildlife, but Jennings and Hayes consider the Spotted Frogs found on the eastern side of the Warner Mountains to be Rana luteiventris.
 (See comments above under "Range".)
-Undiscovered isolated populations may still remain in the Warner Mountains, Modoc County.

 Taxonomy